 Thankfully, I got help from a nonprofit credit counselor who introduced me to the power of living on a budget.

-Over the next five years, I found ways to make extra money by donating plasma and picking up side jobs like delivering pizzas; learned how to live on a budget; cut expenses I no longer needed to save money each month; and applied all of the extra money I had to my debt.
+Over the next five years, I found ways to make extra money by donating plasma and picking up side jobs like delivering pizzas; working as a delivery driver; learned how to live on a budget; cut expenses I no longer needed to save money each month; and applied all of the extra money I had to my debt.

 And paid it all off.